Chemotherapy

 Waiting for chemotherapy

-When you have chemotherapy, you may spend a lot of time waiting for health professionals, for blood tests, for test results, for your drugs to be prepared and for the drugs to be given.
+Having chemotherapy may mean you spend a lot of time waiting for health professionals, blood tests, test results, and for the necessary safety checks to be done.

-• write or draw in a journal
+• listen to music or a podcast, or write in a journal

-• meditate or practise relaxation techniques
+• meditate, practise relaxation techniques or rest

 "I became good friends with a lady who began chemotherapy on the same day as me.
 We ended up going walking several times a week for 18 months.
 The companionship was a great support." - Tania

-Your doctor may do physical examinations and other tests to see if the cancer has shrunk or disappeared after chemotherapy.
-This is called the treatment response and it helps your doctor decide whether to continue or change the chemotherapy plan.
+This is called the treatment response, and it helps your doctor decide whether to continue or change the chemotherapy plan.

 Depending on the guidelines for the type of cancer you have, this may mean chemotherapy can stop or it may continue for a period of time.